GamerShinju/keepher-legal/privacy-policy.md

 ## 7. Children's Privacy

 KeepHer is intended for users aged 18 and older.
 We do not knowingly collect personal information from children under 18.
-If you believe we have collected information from a child under 18, please contact us immediately at **privacy@keepher.app** and we will promptly delete such information.
+If you believe we have collected information from a child under 18, please contact us immediately at **keepherapp@outlook.com** and we will promptly delete such information.

 ## 8. Changes to This Policy